 As I noted very early in the history of building my Daytona, installation of the complete engine and transmission as a unit was impossible with the original chassis configuration.
-This was due to a number of factors; the engine and transmission are mounted lower in the chassis, the larger oil pan with minimal clearnace above the 3" diameter chassis cross tube, the triangulation tubing located above the transmsssion and finally the a triangulation tube and floor behind the switch panel.
+This was due to a number of factors; the engine and transmission are mounted lower in the chassis, the larger oil pan with minimal clearnace above the 3" diameter chassis cross tube, the triangulation tubing located above the transmsssion and finally a triangulation tube and floor behind the switch panel.
 All of these contribute to the need to install the engine and transmission as separate components when used in an original Daytona chassis configuration.
 (If anyone has photos showing installation of the engine and transmission being installed as a unit assembly I would love to see them.)

 These modifications still require separate installation of the engine and transmission.
 However, the transmission installation is now a little easier because of the extra "wiggle room" adjustment provided by following the original Daytona chassis design.
 I'm sure that the Shelby team installation approach (no doubt employing two strong young guys) was diffent than mine.
-However with some padding appropriate rigging of the engine hoist and some padding to prevent colleratial damage to the interior, I got the transmission installed single handedly and with no mishaps.
+However with appropriate rigging of the engine hoist and some padding to prevent colleratial damage to the interior, I got the transmission installed single handedly and with no mishaps.
 The following photo shows the transmisison heading into the final stretch.

 Several variations are used, but in general, the center portion of the crossmember (which holds the transmisson mounting bracket), is cut away and the remaining 3" crossmember "stubs" are modified by adding a stepped section to the remaining tubes.
-A new removable section of the 3" crossmember with a matching "step" section is fabricated and attached with bolts to the side stubs.
+A new removable section of the 3" crossmember with a matching "step" section is fabricated and attached with bolts to the side tube stubs.

 The result is the center portion of the transmission crossmember (including the transmission mounting bracket) may be easily removed.
 With the transmission crossmember removed, there is adequate room to install the engine and transmission as a unit or to remove / install the transmission (without engine removal) from under the car.
 This approach appears to be both conceptually simple and effective.